-Recent city expansion means that there are now even more shopping, eating and entertainment options available, especially around the riverside South Bank precinct, and these continue to expand as the city's population grows.
+Brisbane has a wide range of shopping, dining and entertainment options available, especially around the riverside South Bank precinct, and these continue to expand as the city's population grows.
 One of South Bank's main attractions is Streets Beach, which is Australia's only inner-city beach and a great place to swim and relax amid the busy Brisbane CBD.
 There is a wide range of markets to explore each weekend, all of which are outdoors due to the warm Queensland climate.
 There is also a thriving arts scene, with festivals and events happening year-round, such as the annual Brisbane Festival and the Ekka.

 For fun in the sun, there are a number of islands close by where you can relax and enjoy beach and water activities.
-These include Moreton Island, North and South Stradbroke Islands, Bribie Island and St Helena Island.
+These include Moreton Island, North Stradbroke Island, South Stradbroke Island, Bribie Island and St Helena Island.

 Just an hour south-east of Brisbane is one of the most famous stretches of beach in the world — the Gold Coast.
-This area, which includes Surfers Paradise, takes advantage of what nature has so generously provided: miles of golden sand, surf beaches and warm water.
-It is now one of the world’s major tourist destinations and attracts countless visitors — both domestic and international — for the scenery and the party atmosphere.
+This area, which includes Surfers Paradise, is renowned for its miles of golden sand, surf beaches and warm water.
+It is one of the world’s major tourist destinations and attracts countless visitors — both domestic and international — for the scenery, theme parks and the party atmosphere.

 For further information, see the Queensland Holidays website.

 Queensland has a large number of education providers located in Brisbane, the Gold Coast, the Sunshine Coast, Cairns and Townsville, including one of only two private universities in Australia.
 There are also some campuses located in regional towns such as Bundaberg, Hervey Bay, Mackay, Rockhampton and Toowoomba.
 Institutions offer a huge range of courses, but are well known for specialties in tourism, marine science and tropical agriculture.
 International students make up 26 per cent of Queensland’s student population

-The median weekly rental price for a three-bedroom house in Brisbane is AUD$360, while the median weekly rental price for a one-bedroom unit is $340.
-The median weekly rental price for a three-bedroom house in regional areas ranges from $320 in Far North Queensland to $410 on the Gold Coast.
+The median weekly rental price for a three-bedroom house in Brisbane is AUD$390, while the median weekly rental price for a one-bedroom unit is $375.
+The median weekly rental price for a three-bedroom house in regional areas ranges from $360 in Far North Queensland to $420 on the Gold Coast.

-Queensland enjoys a warm, stable climate throughout the year, with an average maximum temperature of 25°C, although tropical Far North Queensland experiences a dry season from May to October and a wet season from November to April, which is characterised by higher humidity.
+Queensland enjoys a warm, stable climate throughout the year, with an average maximum temperature of 25°C, although Tropical North Queensland experiences a dry season from May to October and a wet season from November to April, which is characterised by higher humidity.

 Note: Information and figures presented here are intended as a guide only and may change.
-Source of rental data: rpdata, March 2012.
+Source of rental data: Australian Property Monitors, December 2012.